olebole/irafdoc/doc/echelle.ecidentify.rst

   <dt><b>w</b></dt>
   <!-- Sec='CURSOR KEYS' Level=0 Label='w' Line='w' -->
   <dd>(W)indow the graph.
 A window prompt is given and a number of windowing
   options may be given.
-For more help type <tt>'?'</tt> to the window prompt or see help under <i>gtools</i>.
+For more help type <span style="font-family: monospace;">'?'</span> to the window prompt or see help under <i>gtools</i>.
   </dd>
   </dl>